luigiaparicio/openshift-observatorium/README.md

 ### Create Bucket

   - Create an OBC in OpenShift called observatorium-thanos
-  - Create a Secret using the manifest observatorium-thanos.yaml with your real bucket's values
+  - Create a Secret using the manifest thanos-objectstorage.yaml with your real bucket's values (bucket-name, access-key and secret-key)

 ### Deploy Observatorium
     oc new-project observatorium